NLP-Applications/Financial-sentiment-analysis-NLP-Transformers/README.md

 # Financial-sentiment-analysis-NLP-Transformers

 ## Introduction
 This project is the implement of "SEEKING BETTER NLP TRANSFORMERS FOR FINANCIAL SENTIMENT ANALYSIS".
 We released our datasets and code.
 One of the two datasets is labeled by our experts, consisting of Reddit-News.

-We evaluate different NLP Transformers
+We evaluate different NLP Transformers on the two financial datasets.
+Based on our experimental results, traders and investors can choose better model for financial sentiment analysis (FSA).

 ## Set up
 Tip: You need to install pytorch before starting this project.